MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live-test-accounts.md

 To go to the Test Account management page in Partner Center:
 1. Go to [Partner Center](https://partner.microsoft.com/dashboard).
-2. Click on the gear icon at the top right to go to account Settings.
+2. Click on the gear icon at the top right to go to Developer settings.
-3. Click **Test Accounts**.
+3. Expand Xbox Live
+4. Click **Xbox test accounts**.

 Screenshot showing where to find this:

 ![Partner Center screenshot highlighting gear icon and Test Accounts on the account Settings page](images/getting_started/devcenter_testaccount_nav.png)

-Once you click on "Test Accounts", you will see a summary of any existing test accounts if you have any.
+Once you click on "Xobx test accounts", you will see a summary of any existing test accounts if you have any.
 You also have the option to create new test accounts.

 ![Partner Center test account editing and creation screenshot](images/getting_started/devcenter_testaccount_summary.png)